Hospitality

-Legionnaires’ disease is a severe, often lethal, form of pneumonia.
-It’s caused by the bacterium Legionella pneumophila found in both potable and non-potable water systems.
-Each year, an estimated 10,000 to 18,000 people are infected with the Legionella bacteria in the United States.
-This makes Legionella risk management especially critical for the hospitality industry water quality management process.
+Legionnaires’ disease, a severe and often fatal form of pneumonia, is caused by the bacterium Legionella pneumophila.
+This bacterium can be found in both potable and non-potable water systems.
+In the United States, an estimated 10,000 to 18,000 people are infected each year, making Legionella risk management crucial for the hospitality industry.

 hospitality-1.jpg